PaddlePaddle/Paddle/doc/ui/data_provider/pydataprovider2.rst

 -------------------------------------
 A sequence model takes sequences as its input.
 A sequence is made up of several timesteps.
-The so-called timestep, is not necessary to have something to do with 'time'.
+The so-called timestep, is not necessary to have something to do with time.
 It can also be explained to that the order of data are taken into consideration into model design and training.
 For example, the sentence can be interpreted as a kind of sequence data in NLP tasks.